Chemistry Teaching Laboratory Workshops

 Acceptable Clothing for Laboratory Work

-• No bare flesh should be visible once a lab coat is worn, other than hands and face.
+- No bare skin should be visible once a lab coat is worn, except for the hands and face.

-Safety glasses and laboratory coats will be provided by Oxford University Chemistry Department.
+Safety glasses and laboratory coats will be provided by the Oxford University Chemistry Department.

 Additional Lab Rules